bernardoadribeiro/deploy_classification_model/README.md

 ### **Objective:**
 This project implements a interface (with form) to use trainned models to predict the classification based on inputed data by user.
-We are using Python/Flask + Jinja2 + Bootsrap to provide APIs and a friendly UI.

 Click (here)[https://classification-model-webapp.uw.r.appspot.com/] to check the deployed application.